What is a Pescatarian Diet?

+The benefits of a whole-food, plant-based (WFPB) diet for disease prevention and management are well known.
 This may be interpreted as meaning you need to be a complete vegan or vegetarian.
 Many do in fact follow a vegan lifestyle after they see the benefits of a WFPB diet.
-However, that is not our intention.
+However, that is not completely necessary to improve your overall health.

-The goal is to replace some of the highly processed food most people consume every day with minimally processed, whole foods that come from plant sources.
+The goal is to balance some of the highly processed food most people consume every day with minimally processed, whole foods that come from plant sources.
 In comparison to the standard American diet (SAD), a WFPB diet is nutrient dense, adding more fiber, vitamins, phytonutrients, and minerals that the body needs for good health.

 The leap from SAD to WFPB can seem daunting to many and that is where a pescatarian approach often fits perfectly.
 A pescatarian diet still focuses on a plant-strong eating style, but also includes some seafood and possibly dairy and eggs.